caltechlibrary/dataset/INSTALL.md

 ## Compiled version

-Compiled versions are available for Mac OS X (amd64 processor, macosx-amd64), Linux (amd64 process, linux-amd64), Windows (amd64 processor, windows-amd64) and Rapsberry Pi (arm7 processor, raspbian-arm7)
+Compiled versions are available for Mac OS X (x86 and M1 processors as macos-amd64, macos-arm64), Linux (x86 processor as linux-amd64), Windows (x86 processor as windows-amd64) and Rapsberry Pi (arm7 processor as raspbian-arm7)

 VERSION_NUMBER is a [symantic version number](http://semver.org/) (e.g. v0.1.2)